 It’s beginning to look a lot like Christmas!
 In case you missed it, last month’s furniture makeover theme was “words/letters”.
 My feed sack chair was a fun and funky project that still has me on the hunt for more feed sacks.
 It’s a must see, trust me.
 This month’s theme is “RED” – oh yeah.
 Time for a farmhouse dresser makeover.
 Yay!

 I like red, especially this time of year.
-I have no idea why red is associated with Christmas, but it’s such a festive color, so why not?
 Before I even knew the theme for this month, I had already envisioned my piece as red, so it was an easy decision on which one to make over.

 Festive, right?
-I wanted a rustic, farmhouse dresser and I got what I wanted.
+I want a rustic, farmhouse dresser and I got what I wanted.
 Let’s start at the beginning…

 This dresser was one of the three pieces that came home with me after the garage sale around the corner I mentioned in my dolled up dresser makeover